Conduct at Tushita Hermitage Ashram

 We ask that you offer the donation in cash at the end of the retreat.

 Paticipants are kindly requested to make do with the simple vegetarian meals provided.
 The retreat service team endeavours to prepare a wholesome, balanced menu suitable for meditation, without subscribing to any particular food philosophy.
 If any participants have been prescribed a special diet because of ill-health, please inform us at the time of your booking.
-Fasting is not permitted.
+Please do not use this as a time for fasting.

 During the IAM retreats light stretching, light yoga exercise and walking meditation will be done as part of the retreat programme.
 Please set aside other exercise routines during retreat time.